dmaier-couchbase/cb-spark-example/README.md

 # Couchbase Spark Example

+Apache Spark is used for distributed computation.
+The data input is expressed as R(esilient) D(istributed) D(ata) sets.
+An RDD is describing which data should be processed (parallizing collection, retrieving from several sources).
+The actual data is then processed in RAM by multiple Spark nodes in parallel.
+Transformation sequences and actions are describing how the RDD should be processed.
+Spark is able to recompute on failure (resilency).
+There are 3 main components:

+* Spark Core: Handle RDD-s from several sources (and to several targets)
+* Spark SQL: Handle data frames (RDD-s with a schema) whereby retrieving e.g. from database system
+* Spark Streaming: Handle D(iscrete)Streams (RDD-s retrieven step by step as micro batches)

-These are a few Spark examples for demoing Couchbase with Spark.
+This repository contains a few Spark examples for demoing Couchbase with Spark.
+The examples are written in Java.
+Spark also supports Scala and Python.

 ## Archtiecture

+It's expected that you have a Spark cluster up and running.
+I used the standalone cluster.

 * Driver Program: Creates the Spark context, declares the trasnformation and actions on RDD-s of data and sumbits them to the Master
 * Cluster Manager: Aquires executors on worker nodes in the cluster.
-* Worker Nodes
-  * Executors: Execute tasks and return results to the driver
+* Workers and their Executors: Execute tasks and return results to the driver

 ![Spark Architecture](https://spark.apache.org/docs/1.1.0/img/cluster-overview.png)

 https://spark.apache.org/docs/1.1.0/img/cluster-overview.png

 ## How to use

-It's expected that you have a Spark cluster up and running.
-I used the standalone cluster with the default configuration.

 ### Driver configuration